 General Course Description: In this course, we will examine the relationships between the brain, the endocrine systems, and behavior.
-We will study the effects of hormones on development and differentiation of the body and the brain.
-We will be discussing interactions between hormones and behavior, especially in the context of puberty, sexuality, parenting behaviors, aggression and stress.
+We will study the effects of hormones on development and differentiation of the body and the brain and interactions between hormones and behavior, especially in the context of puberty, sexuality, parenting behaviors, aggression and stress.